Depart DTW for CDG

 Boxed lunches are provided by the hotel and picked up in the morning before the group departs.
 Lunches can be eaten in the Liberation Museum café as long as refreshments and desserts are purchased.
 We then travel to the city of Nijmegen and visit the site of the 504’s crossing of the Waal River.
 The Waal Crossing Memorial stands on the north shore of the river and marks the location where elements of the 504th and Company C, 307th Airborne Engineer Battalion, landed in small canvas boats.
 This assault, in conjunction with the 505th, made the capture of the two bridges at Nijmegen possible.

 Continuing north, we’ll visit the headquarters of the 2nd Battalion, 506th PIR, known as Schooderlogt.
-This is the site of the iconic photograph of Major Dick Winters, taken during the Holland Campaign.
+This is the site of the iconic photograph of Major Dick Winters (right), taken during the Holland Campaign.
 We’ll visit a place known as “The Crossing”.
 This location was the subject of an episode in Band of Brothers, where a platoon from Easy Company, 506th Parachute Infantry Regiment, surprised and routed two companies of SS troops in October 1944.

 Dinner on your own in Eindhoven.